Rarotonga is home to some of the most captivating and beautiful creatures on the planet – sea turtles!

 This tour was my second choice as I rode a sea scooter in Mexico a few years ago and loved it!
 They’re are super fun and easy way to explore the underwater world.

 This tour includes the use of a sea scooter which allows you to whizz through the water much faster than by swimming.

 - Private Snorkel With Turtles Tour (just for you and your party)

-This private turtle tour in Rarotonga includes a 3 hour guided snorkel with turtles experience just for you and your party.
-It also includes photos of you with the turtles and refreshments.
+This private turtle tour in Rarotonga includes a guided snorkel with turtles experience just for you and your party.
+It also includes professional photos of you with the turtles.

 All of these tours are delivered by reputable companies with fully trained staff.
 I did a lot of research into the various tours before coming and all of these were super highly rated.